This page is inspired by Patrick Collison’s digital bookshelf. It’s mostly meant as an archive of books I liked for my own use.

 Tuesdays with Morrie: An Old Man, a Young Man, and Life’s Greatest Lesson

 A friend from university recommended this book to me during a hiking trip to the Allgäu Alps.
 I had heard of it before (it’s a very popular book), but had forgotten about it again.
-Well, not this time.
 The book is short and easy-to-read despite death being such a prominent motive.
 It inspired me to visit my grandpa to discuss some of the life questions covered in the book with him.